AnupRSatyal/MBD/README.md

 Chatbot : Using IBM Watson, we developed a chatbot around a Children's Education company in Colombia.
 The folder contains the presentation (JSON file available upon request)

-Data Visualiation: Contains a Tableau dashboard created after database creation in MySQL and ETL done using Pentaho.
+Data Visualiation: Contains a) a Tableau dashboard created after database creation in MySQL and ETL done using Pentaho and b) A pyton script that was used to visualize real world data on the beer market in Spain (6m+ rows and 39 columns).

 Database Creation: Two models (star-schema).
 The first one (Luxury_Cruise) was a model designed for a luxury cruise company and the second (Social Media) a model designed to analyse a social media marketing program (used in ETL and Data Visualization)